coderefinery/git-intro/content/reference.md

    original.
 It is easy to send changes to the original

 issue
-   Within a web repository like Github, discussion of a topic, for example a problem or improvement suggestion.
+   Within a web repository like GitHub, discussion of a topic, for example a problem or improvement suggestion.
 These are a property of the web platform and not of the Git program itself.